phanerka/link-stash/Coding/Debugging utilities/Debug World.md

 ## Hiding "development build" label
 The one in bottom left corner.

+%% ...... yes henpe i wondered bout that because of you %%

 How to hide:
 - open `Rain World\RainWorld_Data\Resources\unity default resources` file in any hex editor Online Hex editor: https://hexed.it/